 The variation was about 20 times longer than the control page.
 The page generated more conversions because it explained in detail how Crazy Egg works and what heat maps entail.

 The trick with long form pages is good structure.
-If the page formatting is off and the elements seem out of balance, then visitors won’t consider reading your page in the first place.
+If the page formatting is off, then visitors won’t consider reading your page in the first place.

 To demonstrate, the HelloFresh page is a perfect example of a long form page that doesn’t overwhelm visitors.
 It has a CTA above the fold, relevant images, bulleted copy, and even an FAQ section:

-The price of your offer is directly proportional to the length of the landing page.
-That is, the more expensive the offer, the more copy is required to explain why it’s a good idea for visitors to convert on your form.
+The price of your offer is directly proportional to the length of the post-click landing page.
+The more expensive the offer, the more copy you need to explain why visitors should convert.

 In contrast, Kristi Hines’ Blog Post Promotion course is available for $300.
 Therefore, she uses a long form page to promote the course:

-If your business is relatively new and you’re offering a complex product or service (such as a SaaS tool), then a long form page is in order.
+If your business is relatively new and you have a complex product/service, then a long form page is in order.
 The opposite is true for a straightforward offer, such as our Top 10 A/B Testing Tips.

-After you’ve created a long form or short form landing page (based on how your offer fares) on the landing page length factors above, A/B test the page to see what impact a length variation has on your conversion rates.
+After you’ve created a long form or short form post-click landing page based on how your offer fares.
+A/B test the page to see what impact a length variation has on your conversion rates.

-Every offer is different, and although CRO best practices help us create optimized landing pages, it’s A/B testing that gives us data-driven answers as to which page length converts the best.
+Every offer is different, A/B testing gives us data-driven answers as to which page length converts the best.